ScottCampit/ScottCampit/README.md

 After graduate school, I worked as a Data Scientist and consultant in the healthcare sector with RaLytics, where I developed AI and ML solutions in Medicare risk adjustment, healthcare payments optimization, and web accessibility.
 This is where I translated my research skills into actual products within a highly regulated industry, consult for large organizations such as government entities, research organizations, and private healthcare companies, and learned how to work in a DevOps team.

-Nowadays, I am working on two main projects.
-I'm a co-founder with Couro, where we support coaches, physical therapists, and athletes by developing AI tools that use training videos to generate data-driven insights.
-I am also the Principal at @Torchstack, where we provide software development, engineering, and AI services to small businesses and startups.
+Nowadays, I am a co-founder with Couro, where we support coaches, physical therapists, and athletes by developing AI tools that use training videos to generate data-driven insights.

 ## My Past Projects
 Some of my past projects include: